 “I offer Mindful Hatha, Gentle Yoga, Restorative Yoga and Yin Yoga classes and workshops around Newtown Square and the Western Suburbs of Philadelphia, PA.
 I welcome private clients who want to learn or refine their yoga practice, and those with age related concerns or lower back issues.
 My wish is for every body to bring the joy of yoga into their lives”.

-Whether you want to discover the benefits yoga for heathy aging, are seeking a relaxing mindful practice to reduce stress and connect with your Center, or are coming back to yoga, Val offer classes and individual sessions tailored to your needs.
+Whether you want to discover the benefits of yoga for heathy aging, are seeking a relaxing mindful practice to reduce stress and connect with your Center, or are coming back to yoga, Val offers classes and individual sessions tailored to your needs.

 “What is Yoga?”
 I’ve read many interpretations that have arisen from the original text in The Yoga Sutras of Patanjali.

 My favorite interpretation comes from Georg Feuerstein.
 He has such knowledge of the original texts and philosophy of Yoga and is skillful in bringing yoga from a very different time and culture, and making it meaningful for us today.